 Fujifilm Diosynth Biotechnologies (FDB), a subsidiary of Japanese multinational conglomerate Fujifilm, is expanding its large-scale biologics production facility in Hillerod, Denmark.

-In June 2020, Fujifilm announced a capital investment of around JPY100bn ($928m) in the Hillerod site to double its existing drug substance manufacturing capacity and add fill/finish capabilities.
+In June 2020, Fujifilm announced a capital investment of Y100bn ($928m) in the site to double its existing drug substance manufacturing capacity and add fill/finish capabilities.
 The investment will also improve the facility’s existing assembly, labelling and packaging services.

-In March 2021, a virtual ground-breaking ceremony to commence the large-scale cell culture expansion project was held.
-The project’s construction is due to be completed in 2023 and is expected to generate 300 new employment opportunities in Denmark by the end of 2023.
+A virtual ground-breaking ceremony to commence the large-scale cell culture expansion project was held in March 2021.
+The project’s construction is due to be completed by the end of 2023 and is expected to generate 300 new jobs in Denmark.

 Fujifilm Diosynth Biotechnologies’ biologics production facility expansion details

-The new packaging line is anticipated to be operational in 2022, while the fill/finish production line will start operations by mid-2023.
-The large-scale cell bulk drug substance expansion, which marks the last phase of the project, is expected to commence operations by the end of 2023.
+The fill/finish production line will start operations by mid-2023.
+The large-scale cell bulk drug substance expansion, which marks the last phase of the project, will commence operations by the end of 2023.